ricardonovelot/Moonshot/README.md

 ## About the Project

-The Moonshot app, crafted as a milestone for Day 39 of the "Hacking with Swift" course.

-This project dives into space history, using scroll views, Codable for data handling, and dynamic layouts to present information on space missions and astronauts in an engaging way.
+The Moonshot app dives into space history, showcasing information on space missions and astronauts in an engaging way

 ### Features